Linear waves in sheared flows. Lower bound of the vorticity growth and propagation discontinuities in the parameters space: Relationship between enstrophy and energy of small internal waves in parallel flows. The problem of transient enstrophy growth.

 a positive quantity related to the streamwise component of the velocity perturbation and its cross-derivative.
-Notice that, for wavenumbers of order one, the integral enstrophy is always greater than the integral kinetic energy, as can be seen in the example of figure \ref{fig:mappa_massimi}.
-These wavenumbers are typically the most unstable, both asymptotically and in the transient.
+Notice that, for wavenumbers equal or greater than one, the integral enstrophy is always greater than the integral kinetic energy.
+Wavenumbers of order one are typically the most unstable, both asymptotically and in the transient \cite{cjj2003,schmid2007}.
+Notice also that in the limit $\alpha\to 0$ the integral enstrophy is independent on the transversal perturbation velocity.

 The temporal evolution equations for $E$ and $F$ are derived as follows: